 Daily riding lessons will teach your child solid basic riding skills.
 Campers with more experience will continue to build on that foundation.
 Campers will learn grooming and saddling on their own horse and will also have fun bathing and braiding them.
 SAFETY on the ground and when mounted is strongly emphasized.
-Our CHA certified and experienced instructors, along with assitants, will help your child learn all about horses.
+Our experienced instructors, many of whom are CHA certified, along with assitants, will help your child learn all about horses.
 Games on horseback, trail rides, bareback riding and beginning vaulting are offered weekly.
 Our staff to student ratio is 1 to 5 for all riding activities.

-Full Day campers will have additional afternoon riding lessons, trail riding, arts & crafts and "horse play".
+Full Day campers will have an additional afternoon riding lesson, trail riding, arts & crafts and "horse play".
 They also will have time in our petting zoo.

-In the Red Barn we have a clubhouse where the campers each have a cubbie to store their belongings.
+In the Red Barn clubhouse campers each have a cubbie to store their belongings.
 They can also work on arts and crafts, watch a horse video and cool off after riding.

 What to Wear & What to Bring